Educator stories

 What is your role as an educator in Small Group Tuition?

-I was employed at a local primary school (Oak Flats Public School), two days* a week to work as a tutor in Small Group Tuition.
+I was employed at a local primary school (Oak Flats Public School), 2 days* a week to work as a tutor in Small Group Tuition.
 I worked with five literacy and four numeracy groups of 4 early-stage students in each group.

 What did your role consist of?